German (2020 - 2022)

 During the spring semester of the senior year, students enroll in Honors Thesis (GERM-UA 500).
 In close consultation with the thesis advisor, students work on completing research, a final draft, and revisions of the thesis.
 Students also choose a second reader, typically another faculty member from the department.
 In cases of an interdisciplinary thesis, the second reader may be from another department.

 The finished thesis must be a work of scholarship and/or criticism in the field of German studies and should be between 40 and 60 double-spaced pages in length.
 If it is written in English, the student must also write an abstract of five to seven pages in German.
 There will also be an oral presentation of the senior thesis with the student’s two readers.
 In consultation with the second reader, the student’s advisor determines whether or not to recommend him or her for honors.
 A grade of at least A-minus is required for the award of honors in German.
 Students receiving a lower grade will simply be awarded 8 credits of coursework towards the major.

-The Department of German sponsors a series of annual awards in recognition of excellence and achievement in the study of German: the Auguste Ulfers Memorial Prize, the Donald Parker Prize, and the Ernst Rose-G. C. L. Schuchard Anniversary Prize.
-For further information, see the honors and awards section of this bulletin.
+The Department of German sponsors two annual awards in recognition of excellence and achievement in the study of German: the Auguste Ulfers Memorial Prize and the Ernst Rose-G. C. L. Schuchard Anniversary Prize.
+For further information, see the honors and awards section of this Bulletin.

 Combined B.A./M.A.
 Program in German

 The accelerated B.A./M.A. program in German is designed to prepare students for career choices requiring advanced knowledge of German language, literature, and culture or a sophisticated understanding of the German intellectual and critical traditions.
 The four-year undergraduate component of the program includes one semester of study away.